rlidwka/yapm/README.md

   Personal fork of npm with the following changes:

+  - change the output formatting as shown below
+  - better search output with github repository links that you can cmd+click to view
   - remove some error reporting that is only useful to people debugging npm
-  - change the output formatting as shown below

 ## Output